jeju5/management/cs/aws/aws_developer.md

     * click Jobs and see batch job is generated
     * goto AWS UI -> Step Function and see how this job is being executed.
     * goto AWS Lambda and see lambda functions that this job created

+* Amazon Simple Work Flow
+  * similar to Step Function but more complex
+    * SF: user don't have to maintain infrastructure
+    * SWF: user have to maintain infrastructure
+  * Fully-managed state tracker and task coordinator in the Cloud.
+  * SWF is task-oriented API.
+  * SWF ensures that task is assigned only once. (unlike SQS)

 * X-Ray
   * X-Ray collects data on requests that application serves and allow users to view them.